Generalised Evasive Subspaces: Existence Results

 Furthermore, by the formulas in Lemma~\ref{lem:delta} and Lemma~\ref{lem:omega} we have

-From this we immediately get a lower bound on the number of $k$-spaces in $X$ that are \emph{not} $(\mA,h)$-scattered.
-This yields the upper bound on the number of $(\mA,h)$-scattered $k$-spaces in $X$ in the statement of the corollary. \end{proof}
+From this we immediately get a lower bound on the number of $k$-spaces in $X$ that are \emph{not} $(\mA,h)$-evasive.
+This yields the upper bound on the number of $(\mA,h)$-evasive $k$-spaces in $X$ in the statement of the corollary. \end{proof}